Common Questions, Fees, and Types of Treatment

 What if I don't know what my goals are for therapy?
 If you aren't sure what your goals are for therapy, our first task is to figure that out.
 It may take several sessions before a direction is clarified.
 During the course of therapy your goals may change.
 However, establishing a direction for therapy will help you get the most out of the experience.

 Do you accept my Insurance?
-I am on panel with ACI and Cigna insurance and accept all "out-of-network" insurances.
+I am contracted with Anthem Blue Cross, ACI-EAP and Cigna insurances and accept all "out-of-network" insurances.
 With out-of-network insurance, I will provide an electronic superbill to your insurance company, leading to your reimbursement for services provided.
 To learn more about the out-of-network percentage paid by your insurance, please contact your insurance provider.
-Please provide them with my license number, MFC 98716, to begin the reimbursement process.
+You may provide them with my license number, MFC 98716, to begin the reimbursement process or allow me to submit a superbill to them after you have paid per each session.

 Is therapy confidential?
 Yes, and no. In general, the law protects the confidentiality of all communications between a client and a psychotherapist.
 Information is not disclosed without written permission.
 However, there are number of exceptions to this rule.
 Exceptions include: